vaIerika/Evenet/README.md

 # Evenet   <img src="Screenshots/appLogo.png" width="40px" />
-> For fast networking on the event.
+> Application for the fast networking during events.
 >
-> App collects contacts of event's participants by scanning QR code, allows to pick uncontacted people out and create notifications.
+> Collects contacts of events' participants by scanning their QR code, created with the App.
+> Allows to sort & filter contacts, create notifications.
 >
 > Written in SwiftUI.
-Tested with iPhone 11.

 <br/>

-### Fuctionality of the App
+### Functionality of the App
-1. Generate an individual QR code with personal data *(name, phone number, email, workplace)*
+1. Generate an individual QR code from the user details *(name, phone number, email, workplace)*.
-2. Scan QR codes of other users and save their data in DocumentsDirectory of the user
+2. Scan QR codes of other users.
+Data consistency with the DocumentsDirectory.
-3. Illustrate saved data in the list
-4. Allow user to separate contacted people from those who weren't contacted
+3. Sort & filter lists of saved contacts.
-5. Create notifications by user's request
+4. Create notifications by user requests.

 <br/>